 If there is a suspicion that an indecent image or video of a child is on a device, avoid viewing it and never copy, share, or save it; the DfE's guidance on responding to pornographic image-sharing in education settings should be followed.

 15. Review

-In order to ensure that this policy is relevant, if you have any comments or suggestions please email directors@ontrackeducation.com
+In order to ensure that this policy is relevant, if you have any suggestions for additions or amendments please email directors@ontrackeducation.com